oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab2 Choose GNU Linux Flavor.md

-# Choose your Deb.
+# Lab 2.
+Choose your Deb.
 After downloading the Linux-based flavor (Ubuntu, Debian, Mint, Elementary.), start the installation.

 -Download ISO and boot to install.